Jekso/Machine-Learning-Playground/README.md

 * ***Natural Language Processing***
     * - [x] Predict if Customers like the Restaurant or not from thier reviews using Naive Bays Classifier
+    * - [x] Spam Filter Classifier using the TFID Vectorizer & Naive Bays

 * ***Dimension Reduction***
     * - [x] Apply PCA